The Safer Drivers Course, will provide you with 20 Logbook Hours when you complete the course.

 What happens if a learner driver only completes module one?

 The 20 log book hours credit will only be available for learners that have completed both modules of the course within four weeks.
-Participants should contact LDS office directly to learn more about their cancellation/rebooking policies.
+Participants should contact the provider directly to learn more about their cancellation/rebooking policies.

 Can I fail the course?